When did you get started?

 Project Forest does not offer carbon credits, and doesn’t plan to.
 The goal of this program is to reduce carbon for future generations to come.

-Do you only plant trees on projects in Alberta?
+Do you only plant forests in Alberta?

 Do you do any logging?

 We do not do any logging, only rewilding.
+And, we promise through permanence that the forest you fund will be a forest forever.